madve2/md-slide/content/demo.md

 *Press → to start the presentation*

 > That, of course, works only in slide view.
 If you can read this, you are in the notes view!
+(Unless you opened this file on GitHub.
+Please run _gulp_ on your machine and read it there!)
 >
 > Slide notes should be written as quotes.
 >